-NOTE: Science courses with $(\sim)$ must have been completed within 5 years of admission into the ASN program.
+NOTE: Science courses with (~) must have been completed within 5 years of admission into the ASN program.
 Students with science courses 5 years or older will be required to take NUR 3093 Survey of Anatomy & Physiology.
 Student with science courses 10 years or older will be required to re-take the science courses.

 NOTE: Students are required to take nationally normed tests throughout the curriculum and to make satisfactory scores on such tests.
 During the fourth semester of nursing courses, students may be required to take a comprehensive exit exam.
-If satisfactory scores are not achieved on these tests, repeat testing and remediation may be required with an additional fee before progressing and/or taking the licensure exam.
+If satisfactory scores are not achieved on these tests, repeat testing and remediation may be required.